Welcome – about me

 My bio and research

-I am a passionate science communicator, and my writing has appeared in outlets including BBC Future, The Globe and Mail, Psyche, and The Conversation, among others.
+I am a passionate science communicator.
+My writing has appeared in outlets including BBC Future, The Globe and Mail, Psyche, and The Conversation, among others.
 A selection of my articles can be found on the media page of this website, alongside some of my podcast and radio appearances.
-I am particularly passionate about exploring and communicating applications of behavioural science and foresight in leadership, sustainability, climate-change, and health.
+I am particularly passionate about exploring and communicating behavioural science and foresight in leadership, sustainability, climate-change, and health, especially where I can help in the development of evidence-based policy solutions to complex problems.

-I am currently an Advisor at The Behavioural Insights Team in Sydney.
-Before joining BIT, I was based at the Memory and Imagination in Neurological Disorders (MIND) group led by Professor Muireann Irish at the Brain and Mind Centre, the University of Sydney, as well as the University of Sydney School of Psychology.
-I was also a researcher at the Harvard University Department of Psychology, with the Schacter Memory Lab where I was an NHMRC CJ Martin Early Career Fellow.
+Before joining BIT, I was based at the Memory and Imagination in Neurological Disorders (MIND) group at the Brain and Mind Centre, the University of Sydney, as well as the University of Sydney School of Psychology.
+I was also a researcher at the Harvard University Department of Psychology, with the Schacter Memory Lab where I was an NHMRC CJ Martin Biomedical Early Career Fellow.
 Before that, I was based at the University of Queensland School of Psychology, at the Early Cognitive Development Centre and the Centre for Psychology and Evolution.

-You can click here to read more about The Invention of Tomorrow: A Natural History of Foresight, my new book with Thomas Suddendorf and Jonathan Redshaw on the powers and pitfalls of the ability to think about the future – out now in hard cover and audio.
+You can click here to read more about The Invention of Tomorrow: A Natural History of Foresight (Basic Books, 2022), my book with Thomas Suddendorf and Jonathan Redshaw on the powers and pitfalls of the ability to think about the future – available in hard cover and audio formats.

 If you’d like to get in touch, please feel free to reach out.
 You can find me on LinkedIn here.